 The Company is a single-member limited liability company that is treated as a disregarded entity for federal income tax purposes.
 The Company is included in the consolidated federal income tax return filed by the Parent.
 Federal income taxes have generally been provided on a modified separate entity basis in accordance with the Tax Sharing Agreement with the Parent.
 The Company is included in the combined state and local income tax returns with the Parent and certain other subsidiaries of the Parent.
 State and local income taxes have been provided on separate entity income at the effective tax rate of the Company's combined filing group.
-Federal and state and local income taxes have generally been provided on a separate entity basis in accordance with the Tax Sharing Agreement with the Parent.

-In accordance with the terms of the Tax Sharing Agreement with the Parent, substantially all current and deferred taxes (federal, combined and unitary state) are settled periodically with the Parent.
+In accordance with the terms of the Tax Sharing Agreement with the Parent, substantially all current and deferred taxes (federal, combined and unitary states) are settled periodically with the Parent.